QuickFastly/NR-wiki/docs/Nova-Regna/World/Map/Shaohou/Shaohou.md

 ## Demographics

-Shaohou is extremely prejudiced against [[Spirits|spirits]], systemically and societally, leading to extreme oppression in addition to the already great challenges associated with living under Shaohan rule.
+Shaohou is extremely prejudiced against [spirits](../../Inhabitants/Spirits), systemically and societally, leading to extreme oppression in addition to the already great challenges associated with living under Shaohan rule.
 Accurate statistics are not available for spirit population even though it is known that the country keeps track of them.

 ### Education